Contabo vs Raff: Pricing, Performance, and Operational Tradeoffs

 Contabo vs Raff: which is right for you?

 - Need data centers outside the US?
 Pick Contabo.
-11 global locations vs Raff's single Virginia facility.
+Contabo has 11 global locations; Raff currently operates from Vint Hill, Virginia.

 - Need instant deploy with no document verification?
 Pick Raff.
-Contabo's KYC verification can delay first deploy from hours to days.
+Contabo’s KYC verification can delay first deployment.

 - Need consistent performance under sustained load?
 Pick Raff.
-Contabo's Cloud VPS measured 4.26% CPU steal under load and cascaded into 4,058 request timeouts at 120 req/s.
+Contabo Cloud VPS measured higher CPU steal under sustained load and request timeouts at higher load levels.

 - Need one modern dashboard, not two parallel ones?
 Pick Raff.
-Contabo runs a legacy panel and a beta panel simultaneously; some tasks (plan upgrades, location changes) still require the legacy interface.
+Contabo runs legacy and newer dashboard experiences in parallel.

 Contabo overview

-- Account verification: Contabo requires KYC document verification (ID upload and sometimes additional checks) before first VM provisioning.
-This is mentioned openly in Contabo's policy and is the #1 source of friction in new-customer reviews — verification can complete in minutes or stretch across days depending on case.
+- Account verification: Contabo may require KYC document verification before first VM provisioning.
+This can complete quickly or take longer depending on the case.

-- Support workflow: live chat and ticketing both require a logged-in account; first contact is with ContaBro (virtual assistant) before reaching a human agent.
+- Support workflow: First contact can involve the ContaBro virtual assistant before reaching a human agent.

 Raff overview

 Raff Technologies is a cloud infrastructure provider on owned bare-metal hardware.
-Raff runs AMD EPYC 4584PX processors with NVMe-backed distributed storage in a US data center (Vint Hill, Virginia).
-The platform covers virtual machines, S3-compatible object storage, snapshots, automated backups, VPC private networking, DDoS mitigation, and a one-click app marketplace — in one integrated dashboard.
+Raff runs AMD EPYC processors with NVMe-backed storage in a US data center in Vint Hill, Virginia.
+The platform covers virtual machines, S3-compatible object storage, snapshots, automated backups, VPC private networking, DDoS mitigation, REST API access, and a one-click app marketplace in one integrated dashboard.

 Raff is battle-tested at scale: 10,000+ production VMs run on the platform today, and Raff is rated 4.5/5 across 14 verified reviews on Trustpilot.
-Raff provisions instantly — no KYC verification step, no document upload, no waiting room.
+Raff provisions quickly with no document-upload waiting room.
 The Raff dashboard, API, billing system, object storage, marketplace, and audit logs all run on the same infrastructure Raff sells — Raff runs on Raff.
-Similar comparisons against Vultr, AWS Lightsail, Hetzner, Hostinger, and OVHcloud use the same methodology described below.

 Contabo pricing vs Raff pricing